stastnypremysl/lsql-csv/README.md

     daemon:daemon
     me:me

-First column is name of user and the second column is name of its default group.
+The first column is the name of an user and the second column is the name of its default group.

 #### Basic grouping
-Let's say, I want do count users using the same shell.
+Let's say, I want to count users using the same shell.

     lsql-csv -d: 'p=/etc/passwd, p.7 count(p.3), by p.7'